 If your child is performing below grade level expectations, if their grades are sustained only through high levels of effort or support, if they are having reading/writing/math problems or struggling with attention and focus, or if they don't seem to be performing to their potential, then a psychoeducational assessment can be of significant benefit to your child now and throughout their school years.
 An assessment evaluates important areas of your child's cognitive and academic development and clarifies their learning strengths and areas of need.

-The end result of a psychoeducational assessment is a feedback session with you to discuss the assessment findings, a plan to move forward, and a comprehensive formal report.
-Parents will typically choose to share this report with their child's school.
+The end result of a psychoeducational assessment is a feedback session with you to discuss the findings, a plan to move forward, and a comprehensive formal diagnostic report.
+Parents typically choose to share this report with their child's school.
 This helps teachers understand your child's needs, directs purposeful intervention efforts, helps them create an Individual Program Plan (IPP), access extra supports, make adjustments to curriculum if needed, or apply for academic accommodations (e.g., extra time, assistive technology) for grade twelve diploma exams.
 Psychoeducational assessment reports are also used to apply for required accommodations in post-secondary programs.

-Geared toward high school students (and adults!) looking for career direction, this assessment helps answer the question “What type of work or career is likely the best fit for me?”
-A vocational assessment will help you understand important factors related to your success, including a detailed profile of your abilities, skill levels, and an in-depth analysis of your interests and how they relate to people who are satisfied with their chosen occupations and careers.
-The vocational assessment will result in a report providing a comprehensive analysis of your abilities, skills, interest patterns, occupations most closely aligned with your interests, as well as a listing of potential vocational alternatives.
+Geared toward high school students looking for career direction, this assessment helps answer the question “What type of work or career is likely the best fit for my child?”
+A vocational assessment will help you understand important factors related to your child's success, including a detailed profile of their abilities, skill levels, and an in-depth analysis of their interests and how they relate to people who are satisfied with their chosen occupations and careers.
+The vocational assessment will result in a report providing a comprehensive analysis of abilities, skills, interest patterns, occupations most closely aligned with your child's interests, as well as a listing of potential vocational alternatives.